-CRAs also receive information from debt collectors, and they purchase public records, such as bankruptcies, tax liens, and judgments, from public record providers.
+CRAs also receive information from debt collectors, and they purchase public records, such as bankruptcies, from public record providers.

 Your creditors report the status of your accounts to Equifax and the other national CRAs according to your payment history, which is the largest factor used to determine your credit score.

 If you regularly pay your bills on time, your creditors will report that positive information, which then will reflect positively on your credit score.
 But if you start to pay late or miss payments altogether, your creditors will also report that negative information, which could lower your credit score.